 These secret unions, also called urfi marriages, have exploded in colleges throughout Egypt.
+Despite officially being banned, they have an established Facebook presence and are spawning new entrepreneurs.

 Weddings and dowry payments typically cost thousands of dollars in Egypt and even if a marriage is concluded to the satisfaction of the bride and groom’s families, city apartments are way beyond the means of many newlyweds.